Cumin: Etymology and pronunciation

+The English word is traditionally pronounced /ˈkʌmɪn/ (KUM-in), like "coming" with an ⟨n⟩ instead of ⟨ng⟩ /ŋ/.
+American lexicographer Grant Barrett notes that this pronunciation now is rarely used in his country, replaced in the late 20th century by hyperforeignized /ˈkjuːmɪn/ (KYOO-min) and /ˈkuːmɪn/ (KOO-min).

 Description

 Cumin is the dried seed of the herb Cuminum cyminum, a member of the parsley family.
 The cumin plant grows to 30–50 cm tall and is harvested by hand.
 It is an annual herbaceous plant, with a slender, glabrous, branched stem that is 20–30 cm tall and has a diameter of 3–5 cm (1 1/4–2 in).
 Each branch has two to three sub-branches.
 All the branches attain the same height, so the plant has a uniform canopy.
 The stem is colored grey or dark green.
 The leaves are 5–10 cm long, pinnate or bipinnate, with thread-like leaflets.
 The flowers are small, white or pink, and borne in umbels.
 Each umbel has five to seven umbellets.
 The fruit is a lateral fusiform or ovoid achene 4–5 mm (1/6–1/5 in) long, containing two mericarps with a single seed.
 Cumin seeds have eight ridges with oil canals.
 They resemble caraway seeds, being oblong in shape, longitudinally ridged, and yellow-brown in color, like other members of the family Apiaceae (Umbelliferae) such as caraway, parsley, and dill.